lnls-sol/nheengatu-criofirstsetup/README.md

 # crio-first-setup

-Run this script to setup your cleanly formatted CRIO
+Run this script to setup your cleanly formatted CRIO and creates a newuser with sudo.

+> crioFirstSetup.sh <username>